Micron Technology, Inc. (NASDAQ:MU) CEO Sanjay Mehrotra Sells 7,000 Shares

 Micron Technology Announces Dividend

 The firm also recently announced a quarterly dividend, which was paid on Thursday, January 18th.
-Stockholders of record on Tuesday, January 2nd were given a dividend of $0.115 per share.
-This represents a $0.46 annualized dividend and a dividend yield of 0.50%.
+Investors of record on Tuesday, January 2nd were paid a dividend of $0.115 per share.
 The ex-dividend date of this dividend was Friday, December 29th.
-Micron Technology’s dividend payout ratio is -7.32%.
+This represents a $0.46 annualized dividend and a yield of 0.49%.
+Micron Technology’s dividend payout ratio is currently -7.32%.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprising dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; non-volatile and re-writeable semiconductor storage devices; and non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.